ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Introduction

 The main contributions of this paper are summarized as follows. \begin{itemize} \item We propose a robust weakly-supervised method for movement decoding via neural signals.
-Only the robust 0/1 signals from the outside world (ViF) are required for model training. \item We design a novel SD module together with 2E strategy to effectively utilize both the spatial and temporal information for neural decoding, where degree of supervision can be flexibly controlled. \item Both open-loop and close-loop algorithms are developed for optimization. \end{itemize}
+Only robust 0/1 signals from the ViF are required for model training. \item We design a novel SD module together with a 2E strategy to effectively make use of both the spatial and temporal information for the neural decoding, where the degree of supervision can be flexibly controlled. \item Both open-loop and closed-loop algorithms are developed for optimization. \end{itemize}

-We conduct extensive experiments on a popular neural decoding dataset.
+We conducted extensive experiments on a popular neural decoding dataset.
 The results demonstrate that our method is superior to other competitive approaches in most cases, and can be comparable or even outperform some supervised counterparts.